Skip to main content

 For more comprehensive information on admissions requirements, please visit the health sciences admissions page

 The Nursing Program requires two academic years to complete.
-Students often need additional time to complete the prerequisite courses listed in question one.
+This does not include the courses required to apply to the program.

 The upcoming application deadlines for the Nursing Program are: